mupersega/Pygame_Platformer/README.md

 - python 3.8
 - pygame 2.0.1

 **N.B.
-This code is not beautiful, and the game is not endlessly scalable.
+This code is not beautiful.
 It was more an exercise in telling my story and providing little sparks of wonder.
 This was made before I began study at Coder Academy Brisbane.**